ScreenPyHQ/screenpy/docs/module/actions.rst

 The only requirement for creating more actions is that they have a ``perform_as`` method defined which takes in the actor who will perform the action.

-A base class for Actions is provided to ensure the required methods are defined:
+For more information,
-``screenpy.actions.base_action.BaseAction``
+refer to the :ref:`protocols` page.

 Let's take a look
 at what an extremely contrived custom action,